oscarknagg/few-shot/README.md

 | Published        | 48.1        |63.2 |
 | This Repo (1)    | 46.4        |63.3 |
 | This Repo (2)    | 47.5        |64.7 |

+Number in brackets indicates 1st or 2nd order MAML.